 The Highline 179 hanging bridge has an entrance fee.

 On the way back, you will need to walk all the way to the train station in Reutte because there is no bus on the way back.

 The Giant Ice Caves in Werfen, or the Eisriesenwelt, is a natural limestone and ice cave located inside the Hochkogel mountain, about 40 km from Salzburg.
 Extending more than 42 km, this natural landmark of Austria is considered the largest ice cave in the world.
 It is visited by more than 200 000 people each year.

-The entrance to the caves is impressive, with 20 meters wide and 18 meters high.
-The tour through the caves takes you to several rooms, with stalagmites, stalactites, and ice formations.
+The entrance to the caves is impressive, 20 meters wide and 18 meters high.
+The tour through the caves takes you to several rooms with stalagmites, stalactites, and ice formations.
 The lighting makes everything even more beautiful and impressive.
 The ice palace is the further stop of the tour, about 1 km into the cave and 400 meters underground.
 Besides the huge dimensions, this cave fascinates with its ice palaces of crystalline beauty.

 Looking for more information about Austria?
 Have a look at these posts:

 - Vienna or Budapest?